Blue Heelers: episode guide

 Jonesy uncovers evidence of his brother’s drug habit.
 But will he tell his father and clear his name?
 Or will he, as Susie fears, fall on his sword to protect the memory of his dead brother?

-Guest Starring: Peter Curtin as Commander Reg Jones, Ben Harkin as Det Sgt Dylan Jones, Stephen Whittaker as Det Con Doug Walters, Lauren Clair as Eloise Maxwell, Philip Cameron-Smith as Julian Maxwell, Peta Doodson as Insp Monica Draper, James O’Dea as Todd Ross, Adam May as Ellis Corby, Peter Stefanou as Dr Gulmez
+Guest Starring: Peter Curtin as Commander Reg Jones, Ben Harkin as Det.
+Sgt.
+Dylan Jones, Stephen Whittaker as Det.
+Con.
+Doug Walters, Lauren Clair as Eloise Maxwell, Philip Cameron-Smith as Julian Maxwell, Peta Doodson as Insp.
+Monica Draper, James O'Dea as Todd Ross, Adam May as Ellis Corby, Peter Stefanou as Dr Gulmez

-June 16, 2004
+Wed, June 16, 2004

-Susie and Jo find a body when they go searching for a local GP who hasn’t turned up to give evidence for a case at Mount Thomas Magistrates’ Court.
+Susie and Jo find a body when they go searching for a local GP who hasn't turned up to give evidence for a case at Mt Thomas Magistrates' Court.
 It appears the middle-aged doctor was murdered in his consulting room that morning.

-Both the doctor’s daughters, Gillian and Rowena, have motives.
+Both the doctor's daughters, Gillian and Rowena, have motives.
 Rowena is a recovering heroin addict and single mother with no money.
-Gillian has cared for him since their mother’s death five years ago, but never received the love she craved.
+Gillian has cared for him since their mother's death five years ago, but never received the love she craved.
+The sister are at loggerheads, each jealous of the other.
+Yet both are clearly devastated by their father's death.

-The Heelers look at another obvious suspect—Ron Macallister, whose wife was a patient of the dead GP.
-Ron blamed the doctor for his wife’s death 18 months ago and vandalised the doctor’s car in a fury.
-But Jo is sure Macallister wouldn’t commit murder.
+The Heelers look at another obvious suspect — Ron Macallister, whose wife was a patient of the dead GP.
+Ron blamed the doctor for his wife's death 18 months ago and vandalised the doctor's car in a fury.
+But Jo is sure Macallister wouldn't commit murder.

 Jo becomes emotionally involved in the case when she sees Rowena and her 11-year-old son Anton’s pathetic existence in a caravan park.
 Anton warms to Jo and reveals he saw Gillian shoot his grandfather.
 Jo thinks they deserve a break and withholds vital information from the investigation.